CMU-Heinz-95702/Lab11-Threads/README.md

 3. How does this system behave if t1 and t2 access their shared resources in the exact same order?
 Make the necessary changes to the code and test it.
 Explain why you see what you see.
 Does the system still reach deadlock?
 Why or why not?

 4. Remove all of the synchronization from the code.
 Remove the "synchronized (resourceX)" coding.
 What do you see when you run the program?

+## :checkered_flag: **This is the checkpoint for this lab.
+Show the running program and your answers to the questions to the TA.**

 # Part 2 Isolation